$L^p$-modules and $L^p$-correspondences: -modules over -operator algebras

 \subsection{External Tensor Product of $L^p$-modules}

 We now present an analogue of the external tensor product for Hilbert modules.
 This generalizes the construction from Example \ref{AdAdMOD}.
-Moreover, Proposition \ref{stdL^pMod} below was in fact the main motivation for the definition for countable direct sums presented above (see Definition \ref{countablesum}).
-The external tensor product will also be used later in Definition \ref{FpAFqA}, although it is then shown in Remark \ref{FpAFqA2} that we could have simply used the correspondence version from Definition \ref{TensorLpCorres}.
+Moreover, Proposition \ref{stdL^pMod} below was in fact the main motivation for the definition of countable direct sums presented above (see Definition \ref{countablesum}).

-\begin{defi} For $j=0,1$, let $(\Omega_j, \mathfrak{M}_j, \mu_j)$ and $(\Lambda_j, \mathfrak{N}_j, \nu_j)$ be measures spaces, let $p \in (1, \infty)$, let $(\X,\Y)$ be an $L^p$-module over an $L^p$ operator algebra $A \subseteq \Li(L^p(\mu_0))$ with $\X \subseteq \Li(L^p(\mu_0), L^p(\mu_1))$, and let $(\V,\W)$ be an $L^p$-module over an $L^p$ operator algebra $B \subseteq \Li(L^p(\nu_0))$ with $\V \subseteq \Li(L^p(\mu_0), L^p(\mu_1))$.
-Using the spatial tensor product for operators acting on $L^p$-spaces, we define the \emph{external tensor product of $(\X, \Y)$ with $(\V, \W)$} by letting
+\begin{defi} For $j \in \{0,1\}$, let $(\Omega_j, \mathfrak{M}_j, \mu_j)$ and $(\Lambda_j, \mathfrak{N}_j, \nu_j)$ be measures spaces, let $p \in (1, \infty)$, let $(\Y,\X)$ be an $L^p$-module over an $L^p$-operator algebra $A \subseteq \Li(L^p(\mu_0))$ with $\X \subseteq \Li(L^p(\mu_0), L^p(\mu_1))$, and let $(\W,\V)$ be an $L^p$-module over an $L^p$-operator algebra $B \subseteq \Li(L^p(\nu_0))$ with $\V \subseteq \Li(L^p(\nu_0), L^p(\nu_1))$.
+Using the spatial tensor product for operators acting on $L^p$-spaces, we define the \emph{external tensor product of $(\Y, \X)$ with $(\W, \V)$} by letting

 \end{defi}